SasanTazayoni/PhantomForge/README.md

 We used Mozilla web developer tools and Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.

-## Compatibility testing

-Site was tested across multiple virtual mobile devices and browsers.
-We checked all supported devices in both Mozilla web developer tools and Chrome developer tools.

-We tested on hardware devices such as: Lenovo ideapad with Ubuntu and Windows OS's, Lenovo smartphone with Android 7, Google pixel 3 with Android 11.

 ## Code Validation

 At the end of the project we used the following websites to validate our code: